-- It must be located in France or in the EU Area.
+- It must be located in France or the EU Area

 Unfortunately, there’s not a specific portal for you to access this allowance.
 Therefore you will have to get in touch with a French Accountant.

-The ideas is that you can purchase shares in an innovative startups and receive a 20% grant on your investment when you invest. you must invest at least, €10,000 per Company.
+The idea is that you can purchase shares in an innovative startup and receive a 20% grant on their investment.
+When they invest, at least, €10,000 per Company.

 Angel investors can apply for an acquisition grant for investment up to €500,000 per year.

-Since 2017, in case of the disposal of a share, it is possible for angel investors to compensate the taxes paid on the profit.
-With an exit grant of 25% of the profit.
+Since 2017, in case of the disposal of a share, angel investors can compensate the taxes paid on the profit with an exit grant of 25% of the profit.
 That applies to the shares whose purchase was carried out with the acquisition grant.
-The shares must be sold within 10 years.
-On top of this the exit grant must not exceed 80% of the acquisition cost of the acquired shares.
+The shares must be sold within 10 years and the exit grant must not exceed 80% of the acquisition cost of the acquired shares.